tarwn/lessthandot-hugo/blogs/content/posts/2015-08-18-nancy-get-post-bind-and-javascript.md

 These days of course nobody uses the plain old submit anymore since it reloads your page, which apparently is very bad.

 So we can change our code to no longer submit but to react to an onclick event of the buttons.
-Don&#8217;t forget to make your buttons of type button so they don&#8217;t submit the form anymore.
+Don't forget to make your buttons of type button so they don't submit the form anymore.

 And see the code below with added javascript.